openvinotoolkit/openvino/docs/OV_Runtime_UG/performance_hints.md

 @endsphinxdirective
 ## Testing the Performance of The Hints with the Benchmark_App
 The `benchmark_app`, that exists in both  [C++](../../samples/cpp/benchmark_app/README.md) and [Python](../../tools/benchmark_tool/README.md) versions, is the best way to evaluate the performance of the performance hints for a particular device:
- - benchmark_app **-hint tput** -d 'device' -m 'path to your favorite model'
+ - benchmark_app **-hint tput** -d 'device' -m 'path to your model'
- - benchmark_app **-hint latency** -d 'device' -m 'path to your favorite model'
+ - benchmark_app **-hint latency** -d 'device' -m 'path to your model'
--  Disabling the hints to emulate the pre-hints era (highly recommended before playing the individual low-level settings like number of streams, threads, etc):
+-  Disabling the hints to emulate the pre-hints era (highly recommended before trying the individual low-level settings, such as the number of streams, threads, etc):
-- - benchmark_app **-hint none -nstreams 1**  -d 'device' -m 'path to your favorite model'
+- - benchmark_app **-hint none -nstreams 1**  -d 'device' -m 'path to your model'

 ### See Also